comp1100/comp1100.github.io/_sources/workshops/Week_1_growth_mindset.md

 </aside>

-We hope this studio workshop was helpful in understanding what the growth mindset is, and where your own mindset sets compared to others.
+We hope this studio was helpful in understanding what the growth mindset is, and where your own mindset sets compared to others.

 Innovation is a lot about learning from failure.
 The thing we encourage in this course is: fail quickly!
 If we have an idea that is terrible, but we don't know it, we surely want to know sooner rather than later.